Commercial + educational

 Is beef tallow non-comedogenic for acne-prone skin?

 No moisturizer is universally non-comedogenic for every person.
-Tolerance depends on skin type, amount used, and the rest of the routine, which is why slow patch testing matters.
+Tolerance depends on your skin type, how much you use, where you apply it, and what else is already in the routine, which is why a slow targeted patch test matters more than a blanket claim.

 Should I use a rich moisturizer during an active breakout?

-Usually it is better to keep the routine simple and apply richer moisture only where dryness is obvious.
-If breakouts, clogged pores, or irritation worsen, stop and switch back to your baseline routine.
+Usually it is better to keep the routine simple and use richer moisture only where dryness is obvious.
+If breakouts, clogged pores, or irritation worsen, stop and return to your baseline routine rather than adding more products to compensate.

 Build your routine